Home > Bletchley Park

 Bletchley Park opens to the public

 However, by 1992 the site was nearly completely vacant and, since Bletchley was part of the Milton Keynes development area, the park was proposed for development.
-Fortunately Milton Keynes Borough Council declared most of the Park a conservation area (where development is not allowed) and the Bletchley Park trust was formed to maintain the site as a museum devoted to the code breakers.
+Fortunately Milton Keynes Borough Council declared most of the Park a conservation area (where development is restricted) and the Bletchley Park trust was formed to maintain the site as a museum devoted to the code breakers.
 So in 1993 the site opened to visitors.

 Excellent exhibitions have been assembled showing how encryption was used and the story of cryptanalysis at Bletchley Park.
 With the curtain of secrecy having been dropped many of the people who worked at Bletchley Park have returned and told their tales of the time, have helped the Trust in creating the displays, and have acted as tour guides.